-Staff should be aware that actions online can be in breach of the harassment/IT/equality policies and any online breaches of these policies may also be treated as conduct issues in accordance with the disciplinary procedure.
+Staff must ensure their online conduct upholds the reputation of the School/Trust and is line with professional expectations.
+Staff must be aware that actions online can be in breach of the harassment/IT/equality policies and any online breaches of these policies may also be treated as conduct issues in accordance with the disciplinary procedure.
 If the outcome of an investigation leads to disciplinary action, the consequences will be dealt with in accordance with the appropriate procedures.
 Serious breaches could result in the dismissal of the employee.

-Students should be aware that any breach will be investigated as laid out in this policy and consequences will be put in place in line with the school's behaviour policy.
+Students must be aware that any breach will be investigated as laid out in this policy and consequences will be put in place in line with the school's behaviour policy.